Grade 4 - 6

 Wingert-Jones (Grade 4): Click to hear

 A Golden Legacy was written to celebrate the 50th anniversary of the Lehigh County (Pennsylvania) Band Festival.
 The piece celebrates the significant impact of the band experience on the lives of so many, and alternates between two themes: one a fanfare that becomes a purposeful march, and the other a chorale (or hymn tune) that undergoes several variations.
 The last of these variations erupts in celebration with full woodwind scoring, brass fanfares, and exciting runs by the bells and chimes.
 A 2017 J.W.
-Pepper Editor's Choice.
+Pepper Editor's Choice, selected for the 2017 Bandworld Top 100 listing.

 Wingert-Jones (Grade 4): Click to hear